ltb-project/documentation/source/ldap-stats.rst

--s                       Split attributes found used in searches -D                       Use RFC5424 date format --log26                  Use OpenLDAP 2.6 log format
+-s                       Split attributes found used in searches -D                       Use RFC5424 date format --log24                  Use OpenLDAP 2.4 log format --log26                  Use OpenLDAP 2.6 log format --sunds                  Use SunDS log format

 Sample output
 =============